joshsj/read-books-online/README.md

 ### Seeding

-Assigning the authorizer role to a user is handled within
+All data can be managed using the website, except assigning the authorizer role to a user.
+This is handled within
 MongoDB:

 1. Start the application